zibethinus/machine-learning-books/README.md

 - [**Mathematics for Machine Learning** by Marc Peter Deisenroth, A. Aldo Faisal, and Cheng Soon Ong](/2-intermediate-to-advanced/Mathematics%20for%20Machine%20Learning%20by%20Marc%20Peter%20Deisenroth,%20A.%20Aldo%20Faisal,%20and%20Cheng%20Soon%20Ong.pdf)
   Essential for understanding the mathematical underpinnings of machine learning algorithms, this book makes advanced linear algebra, calculus, and probability accessible to those who need the theory behind the techniques.
+[Free official PDF](https://mml-book.github.io/)

 - [**Foundations of Machine Learning** by Mehryar Mohri, Afshin Rostamizadeh, and Ameet Talwalkar](/2-intermediate-to-advanced/Foundations%20of%20Machine%20Learning%20by%20Mehryar%20Mohri,%20Afshin%20Rostamizadeh,%20and%20Ameet%20Talwalkar.pdf)
   A solid theoretical reference that discusses the learning theory behind algorithms and provides insights into performance and generalization.
+[Free official PDF](https://cs.nyu.edu/~mohri/mlbook/)

 ---